How to strengthen your communication in a hybrid work environment

 When dealing with a hybrid workforce, you need to be crystal clear about when everyone is available.
 Thanks to commute times, some people might keep slightly different hours in the office than they do at home.
 And that’s on top of actual time zone differences you might have with fully remote employees.

 Knowing working hours matters when booking meetings, but it also helps with informal communication.
-It’s tough to log into work and be greeted with a long and confusing conversation on Slack or Teams.
-Instead, either collect your thoughts in a single clear message, or wait until everyone can respond in real time.
+It’s tough to log in to work and be greeted with a long and confusing conversation on Slack or Teams.
+Instead, either collect your thoughts in a single clear message or wait until everyone can respond in real time.

 And speaking of timing, if your meetings consistently begin a few minutes late, it’s extra frustrating for remote people.
 At least when you’re in the same location, you often know why someone hasn’t shown up yet.
 Create a culture of on-time meetings so no one feels like their time is devalued.